GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/current-user-controller/current-chat-user-controller.md

 #### Parameters

-  - name: Optionally provide a new name to be updated.
+  - `name`: Optionally provide a new name to be updated.
-  - imageURL: Optionally provide a new image to be updated.
+  - `imageURL`: Optionally provide a new image to be updated.
-  - userExtraData: Optionally provide new user extra data to be updated.
+  - `userExtraData`: Optionally provide new user extra data to be updated.
-  - completion: Called when user is successfuly updated, or with error.
+  - `completion`: Called when user is successfully updated, or with error.

 ### `synchronizeDevices(completion:)`